Operation 1111: Pinlaung to Loikaw Axis

-Villages around Mobye town is still held Karenni resistance.
-While Loikaw City is under Tatmadaw control, the surroundings in the Loikaw township is in resistance hands.
+Villages around Mobye town is still held by Karenni resistance.
+While Loikaw City is under Tatmadaw control, the surroundings in the Loikaw township are in resistance hands.
 Hpayarni and Hmonpyar are reportedly "torched" as the Tatmadaw tries to gain full control of the Pinlaung to Pekon to Mobye to Loikaw road.
 Hpayarni and Dawhso-kle in Loikaw Township are seeing 'heavy fighting'.
 With fears lingering that Tatmadaw and their Pa-O allies might next attack out of Mobye and Loikaw.

-As of 7 August, Tatmadaw has begun flooding farmland by releasing water from the Mobye Dam.
+As of 7 August, the Tatmadaw has begun flooding farmland by releasing water from the Mobye Dam.

 By later half of August, Fighting in Pehkon Township for its control was reported, incl. around Pekhon Lake, 10,000 civilians displaced in the fighting.

 By end of August, PNO is claimed to be extorting large sums of money from returning refugees Nyaungshwe Township.

-By first half of September more than 30,000 civilians are displaced in Pekhon township due to fighting there.
-With more than 250,000 displaced in Karenni held areas.
+By the first half of September, more than 30,000 civilians were displaced in Pekhon township due to fighting there.
+With more than 250,000 displaced in the Karenni-held areas.

+Fighting reported in Eastern Loikaw Township during November.
+Displacing ~1,000 people as the Junta pushes east.